Looking to save a little money? Or are you fed up with terribly slow internet speeds?

-However, there is a slight issue with this package: it has a quite significant setup fee, and a minimum 18-month contract.
+However, there is a slight issue with this package: it has a quite significant setup fee.

-To sweeten the deal a little, BT normally throws in a “free gift” like a FitBit or a gift card, which normally has a retail value of around £120.
+To sweeten the deal a little, BT normally throws in a “free gift” such as a tech gadget or a gift card, which normally has a retail value of around £120.
 You should be able to put it on eBay and recoup the setup fee at the very least, unless you want to use it.

 Best Broadband and Phone Deals

 John Lewis has a pretty simple approach to broadband.
 You simply pick one of three speeds, choose a call package (if you want one) and checkout – no freebies/gimmicks.
 Line rental is always included, there are no activation fees, and every plan comes with a 12-month contract.

 Their mid-level broadband package offers 36Mbps down, but it also comes with included calls to UK landlines in the evening (7pm-7am) and anytime at the weekend.
 However, you’ll be charged if the call lasts for over 60 minutes.

 If you’re looking for a little extra, you can add one of two call plan upgrades:

 - Anytime – calls to UK landlines, for £5 a month.